Scdtp/scdtp/README.md

 Certified Safety officer and self-defense instructor.
 NSTP instructor,
 full stack web developer, and
-indie game developer.
+indie game developer of Datus quest.
 Also a certified gamer and Marvel geek.

 😍